brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Farewell**

+I cried a lot during this film.
+Awkwafina did a fantastic job, and it's cool to see a major US release mostly in Mandarin.
+If you've recently lost a grandparent, or have gone through family illness, this might just hit you really hard.

+**Once Upon a Time in Hollywood**

+This was a very strange movie, even by Tarentino's standards.
+A mix of fake show clips, stories of a man and his valet, and glimpses into the Manson family.
+I laughed quite a bit, and generally found this movie to be a blast.

 **A Vigilante**

 This was hard to watch.
 It was very well done, and intensely paced, but the abuse in the films was painful.
 There’s a grim morality in this film, and a certain catharsis in seeing abusers punished, but fuck.